On Existence of Truthful Fair Cake Cutting Mechanisms: On Weaker Truthful Guarantees, Risk-Averse Truthfulness

+We remark that the theorem above holds in a very general context: it holds in every normal form game where each strategy profile can represent a truthful profile (i.e., for each strategy profile $(s_1,\ldots,s_n)$, there is an instance where, for each $i=1,\ldots,n$, $s_i$ is the ``truthful strategy'' for agent $i$).

-Even we do not have any progress on many standard truthful guarantees in game theory, there are still mechanisms that can achieve ``certain degree of truthfulness'' in practice.
+Even though we do not have any progress on many standard truthful guarantees in game theory, there are still mechanisms that can achieve ``a certain degree of truthfulness'' in practice.
 Most notably, the \emph{I-cut-you-choose} protocol achieves some kind of truthfulness.
 The protocol works for proportional/envy-free cake cutting with two agents: agent $1$ find a point $x$ such that $v_1([0,x])=v_1([x,1])$; agent $2$ is allocated one of $[0,x]$ and $[x,1]$ that is more valuable to him/her, and the other piece is allocated to agent $1$.
 It is easy to see that agent~$2$'s dominant strategy is truth-telling: (s)he has no control on the position of $x$, and truth-telling can ensure (s)he gets a piece with a larger value.
-On the other hand, although it is not a dominant strategy for agent $1$ to tell the truth, agent $1$ still does not have incentive to lie in the case (s)he has no knowledge on agent $2$'s valuation.
+On the other hand, although it is not a dominant strategy for agent $1$ to tell the truth, agent $1$ still does not have the incentive to lie in the case (s)he has no knowledge of agent $2$'s valuation.
 If (s)he reports a value density function that results in a different position of $x$, there is always a risk that (s)he will receive a piece with a value less than $1/2$ of the entire cake (i.e., less than the value guaranteed by proportionality).

 There are two reasons behind agent $1$'s truth-telling incentive.
 Firstly, as mentioned, (s)he does not have prior knowledge on agent $2$'s valuations.
-Secondly, (s)he is a risk-averse agent: whenever there is a risk of receiving a value that does not meet the minimum proportional requirement, (s)he prefers to avoid the risk.
+Secondly, (s)he is a risk-averse agent: whenever there is a risk of receiving a value that is less than what (s)he would have received by truth-telling, (s)he prefers to avoid the risk.

 Motivated by this example, we define and consider a new truthful criterion: \emph{the risk-averse truthfulness}.

 \begin{definition} A mechanism $\M$ is \emph{risk-averse truthful} if, for each agent $i$ with value density function $f_i$ and for any $f_i'$, either one of the following holds: \begin{enumerate} \item for any $f_1,\ldots,f_{i-1},f_{i+1},\ldots,f_n$,